orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

 Due to blissful nature of ApplicationEngine's loading mechanism no specific wrapping is required for each application.

 NumPy extension to Python wrapping allows data exchange to application as an array rather than a disk file.
-Of course, it is possible to load an image from file and then convert to NumPy array or just provide a file as explained in the previous section via Application.SetParameterString(...).
+Of course, it is possible to load an image from file and then convert it to NumPy array or just provide a file as explained in the previous section via Application.SetParameterString(...).